-Shaw: But I would think if you're looking at being fan friendly you'd go back to summertime.
-Kids are out of school and people generally take summertime vacations and you'll probably get more people showing up for it.
+Shaw: But I think if you're looking at being fan-friendly, you'd go back to summertime.
+Kids are out of school, and people generally take summertime vacations.
+You'll probably get more people showing up for it.

 I don't see a negative; I see all positive.

-The other thing is it does open up to the guys that are real good deep water structure and it opens it up to the guys that are flippers and pitchers so those guys are going to love it again.
-Then all of a sudden it opens up the whole country.
+The other thing is it does open up to the guys that are really good deep water structure, and it opens it up to the guys that are flippers and pitchers so that those guys will love it again.
+Then all of a sudden, it opens up the whole country.
 Now you can go to Michigan and have a Classic.
 Now you can go to New York and have a Classic.
 Now we can go anywhere in the country that wants us in the summertime.

 You can't do that in February.
 I don't care what you do.
 It's just not good.

-Even if ESPN had kept it I would be thinking that that had to be short-lived, the decision to have it in February.
-My deal was that I just couldn't believe that we had it in February all these years now, four years or five or whatever and one in Florida.
+Even if ESPN had kept it, that had to be short-lived, the decision to have it in February.
+My deal was that I couldn't believe that we had it in February all these years now, four years or five or whatever, and one in Florida.

 Keri: That amazes me too.

 Shaw: One in a southern area where you could catch giant fish.